chophilip21/chophilip21.github.io/_posts/ml/image-processing/2023-06-25-Continuous_learning.md

 - How examples are picked and stored
 - How examples are replayed
 - How examples update the weights

+**Drawbacks**

+The storage cost would go up linearly with the tasks.
+Yes, we are sampling from older data, but as round progresses, the storage of older data would be required to increase.

 **Relevant papers**